Lope Martín: Marooning

-The San Jerónimo arrived at the Marshall Islands on 29 June, with Martín establishing himself as the vessel's leader by that point.
-After a week amidst the islands, the San Jerónimo nearly wrecked against a reef before the sailor Lara, contrary to Martín's orders, took control of the ship and led it into a channel, where the crew dropped anchor safely; they were inside Ujelang Atoll.
-Martín, intending to maroon those who were disloyal to him, ordered nearly everyone to exit the ship under the pretext that it needed to be repaired.
+The San Jerónimo arrived at the Marshall Islands on 29 June, with Martín establishing himself as the vessel's leader.
+After a week, the San Jerónimo nearly wrecked against a reef before the sailor Lara, contrary to Martín's orders, took control of the ship and led it into a channel, where the crew dropped anchor safely; they were inside Ujelang Atoll.
+Martín, intending to maroon those disloyal to him, ordered nearly everyone to leave the ship on the pretext that it needed to be repaired.
 He then spent days on Ujelang speaking to the San Jerónimos men and attempting to gain their loyalty.

-On 16 July, inspired by the exhortations of the ship's chaplain Juan de Viveros,' a group of dissenters led by the boatswain Rodrigo del Angle rowed to the San Jerónimo, wounded Martín's guards aboard the ship, and took command of it and its weapons.
-Martín, still ashore, was confident that his men on the vessel would retake control from the dissenters and doubted they would be able to travel far without any sails or navigational tools, which had all been removed.
-At this point, a growing number of men began abandoning Martín and swimming to the San Jerónimo to avoid being marooned.
-Martín ordered his followers to swim to the ship to retake it, causing the men aboard the vessel to attempt to depart; the strong current pushed the ship, which lacked sails, back into the atoll.
-From there, Martín's followers and the men aboard the ship negotiated.
-Knowing they had no chance of recapturing the ship, Martín's group accepted four days' worth of food in return for the sails and navigational tools.
+On 16 July, inspired by the exhortations of the ship's chaplain, Juan de Viveros,' a group of dissenters led by the boatswain Rodrigo del Angle rowed to the San Jerónimo, wounded Martín's guards, and took command.
+Martín, still ashore, was confident that his men on the vessel would regain control and doubted the ship would be able to travel far without sails or navigational instruments, which had been removed.
+However, a growing number of men began abandoning Martín and swimming to the San Jerónimo to avoid being marooned.
+Martín ordered his followers to also swim to the ship to retake it, causing the men aboard the vessel to attempt to depart; the strong current pushed the ship, which lacked sails, back into the atoll.
+At this point, Martín's followers and the men aboard the ship negotiated.
+Knowing they had no chance of recapturing the ship, Martín's group accepted four days' worth of food in return for supplying the sails and navigational tools.
 The San Jerónimo then departed on 21 July, marooning Martín and 26 of his associates.'
+The ship reached Cebu, a voyage of 2000 nautical miles and three months, on 15 October 1566 in terrible condition and without encountering en route the relief that had been hoped for.

 After the marooning, there was no confirmed sighting of Martín and his men.
 In 1568, Álvaro de Mendaña de Neira stopped at an island in the Marshall Islands.
 Based on the presence of a rope and chisel on the island, he believed that Martín and the marooners had been there.
-Later, despite the Caroline Islands laying at least 250 miles from Ujelang, the missionary Juan Antonio Cantova theorized that the fair skin of some inhabitants of the Carolines was a trait passed by the marooners, suggesting that Martín and his associates left descendants there.
+In 1721, despite the Caroline Islands lying at least 250 miles from Ujelang, the missionary Juan Antonio Cantova theorized that the fair skin of some inhabitants of the Carolines was a trait passed by the marooners, suggesting that Martín and his associates left descendants there.